ninzzd/dsp/README.md

 # dsp
-Implementations of various DSP circuits using Verilog HDL, based on the coursework of DSP-II (EC31202)
+This repository contains the description and implementation of various DSP circuits, written in Matlab and Verilog HDL, based on the coursework of DSP-II (EC31202)